stuarth/stuarth.github.io/_posts/2014-09-14-timeout-interaction.markdown

 categories: clojure
 ---

+note that this behavior applies to core.async `0.1.338.0-5c5012-alpha`

 ## The issue distilled

-We'll create two timeout channels, close one, and read from the other.
+Let's measure the time it takes to create two timeout chans, close one, and read from the other.

 {% highlight clojure %}
 (let [a (timeout 100)
       b (timeout 100)
       t0 (System/currentTimeMillis)]
   (close! a)
   (<!! b)
   (- (System/currentTimeMillis) t0))
-  ;; how much time elapsed?
+;; => 0
 {% endhighlight %}

-I expected this would yield ~100ms.
-However, evaluating the expression instead shows that almost no time has elapsed
+What happened?
+Why don't we see a value ~100ms corresponding to `b`'s timeout?

 ## What's going on?